JadedRain/custom-ai-agent/README.md

 # custom-ai-agent

 ## Proposal
-For my project I'm looking to create an ai agent that can generate different build paths for a player in league of legends based on the current state of the game/what their team, the opponent, and their current build have to offer.
-I will use Riot Games dev API to retirieve live game data
+For my project I'm looking to create an ai agent that can generate different build paths for a player in league of legends based on what happened in the game/what their team, the opponent, and their current build had to offer.
+I will use Riot Games dev API to retirieve past game data

 ## Requirements
 General
-I will be able to enter a players name and see their live game data I will be able to get information about what that player is using I will be able to recommend a build path based on information about the game I will have the option to choose they types of builds recommended to me e.g. Agressive, Defensive, Greedy, etc I will be able to recommend runes based on user entered informantion in the draft portion of the game
+I will be able to enter a players name and see their past game data I will be able to get information about what that player was using I will be able to recommend a build path based on information about the game I will have the option to choose they types of builds recommended to me e.g. Agressive, Defensive, Greedy, etc I will be able to recommend runes based on user entered informantion in the draft portion of the game